Isaiahshap/Isaiahshap/README.md

 # Yeshaya Shapiro

-## Marketing Operations Architect | Full-Stack Developer | CRM Specialist
+**Marketing Operations Architect | Full-Stack Developer | CRM Specialist**

 ---

+Welcome to my GitHub profile!
+I’m Yeshaya Shapiro, a Marketing Operations Architect and Full-Stack Developer passionate about building data-driven solutions that optimize workflows, enhance productivity, and create real impact.
+My blend of technical and operational expertise allows me to bring a unique perspective to every project, ensuring that strategy aligns seamlessly with execution.

+---

 ### 🚀 Expertise

-- **Operations Management with a focus on Process Mapping & Optimization**
-- **Cross-functional Team Leadership and Interdepartmental Collaboration**
-- **Workflow Automation using Salesforce and Monday.com**
-- **CRM Customization & Development**
+- **Operations Management** – Specialized in process mapping, optimization, and driving cross-functional team collaboration.
-- **Full-stack Development with JavaScript, React, Python, and SQL**
+- **Technical Development** – Skilled in full-stack development, with expertise in React, TypeScript, Python, SQL, and Three.js.
-- **Data Analysis & Reporting for Strategic Decision-Making**
+- **CRM & Automation** – Proficient in CRM customization, workflow automation, and data analysis, focusing on tools like Salesforce and Monday.com.
+- **Strategic Reporting** – Analytical approach to reporting and data visualization, enabling strategic decision-making.

 ---

+### 🌟 Featured Projects

+- **[Verseart](https://www.yeshaya.dev/verseart)**: Create beautiful images from Old Testament scriptures.
+- **[Weatheryakk](https://www.yeshaya.dev/weatheryakk)**: Real-time weather forecasting site.
+- **[Pink Pitmaster](https://www.yeshaya.dev/pinkpit)**: Sample restaurant page featuring a fun BBQ theme.

+Visit [my portfolio](https://www.yeshaya.dev/) to see more of my work!

+---

 ### 💼 Open for Collaboration

-Passionate about driving operational excellence and creating innovative solutions.
-If you're looking for someone with a blend of operations management and technical expertise to join your team or collaborate on a project, let's connect and make an impact together!
+I'm always eager to connect with professionals who share a passion for innovative, impactful projects.
+If you’re looking for a unique combination of technical prowess and strategic insight, let’s work together to create something exceptional.

 ---